 VR’s ability to capture the first-person point of view has valuable assets that traditional television and videos lack: Athletes, for instance, get valuable repetition from a first-person perspective in an immersive, 360 degree environment, while sports fans get authentic experiences that immerse them in the major-league action.
 Stanford-affiliated STRIVR, for example, filmed more than 15,000 football plays in the last two years who were watched and observed by college and professional players 50,000 times for practice purposes.
 In 2015, three of the five highest-rated quarterbacks used STRIVR on a weekly basis to train.

 As virtual reality continues to gain interest and exposure in other areas including entertainment and education, the sports world will prove to be no exception as it eagerly seeks new methods of athlete improvement.
-By using virtual reality as a training tool, athletes can train mentally while avoiding prolonged physical activity, which decreases the risk of injury.
+By using a VR traning tool, athletes can train mentally while avoiding prolonged physical activity, which decreases the risk of injury.
 This provides a win-win opportunity for coaches, like Seattle’s Pete Carroll, and other athletes alike.